aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/handling-windows-metafiles/_index.md

 {{% /alert %}}

-The example shown below demonstrates how Aspose.Words renders a metafile to a bitmap when it is not possible to correctly render some of metafile records to vector graphics:
+The example shown below shows how Aspose.Words renders a metafile to a bitmap when it is not possible to correctly render some of metafile records to vector graphics:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-Doc2Pdf-RenderMetafileToBitmap.cs" >}}